rng-guy/NFSMWBartender/README.txt

 This feature set FIXES FOUR BUGS:
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
- • Heat levels > 5 are now shown correctly in safehouse and shop menus (also requires Binary),
+ • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures),
  • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
  • regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.